YANG-0511/STM32/README.md

-This file is for testing purposes only.
+This file is videoplayer demo item.